 Significant Films: Amy, Ant-Man, Avengers: Age of Ultron, Entourage, Inside Out, Jurassic World, Mad Max: Fury Road, Minions, Mission: Impossible – Rogue Nation, Shaun the Sheep Movie, Spy, Straight Outta Compton, Trainwreck

-If nothing else, Jurassic World is a testament to how incredible Steven Spielberg’s Jurassic Park was.
+If nothing else, Jurassic World was a testament to how incredible Steven Spielberg’s Jurassic Park was.
 The 1993 original is one of the most celebrated and beloved films in the director’s distinguished career, and after a 14-year hiatus following the decidedly lackluster Jurassic Park III (50% on the Tomatometer), fans were beside themselves in anticipation of the new installment, even without Spielberg at the helm.
 And boy, did people show up to see this one.
-After ending its initial run as the third highest-grossing film of all time, period, Jurassic World still currently sits in fifth position, having been gently knocked down a couple of spots by Star Wars: The Force Awakens later that same year and Black Panther just earlier this year.
-Its sequel is likely to do its own big business in just a few weeks.
+After ending its initial run as the third highest-grossing film of all time, period, Jurassic World still currently sits in seventh position, having been gently knocked down a few spots by the likes of Star Wars: The Force Awakens later that same year and, you know, a couple of Avengers movies.
 Apart from Jurassic World, though, 2015 also brought us a number of outright amazing films.
 Pixar’s Inside Out was the third-biggest earner of the summer, but it also received rave reviews and became the highest-rated film of the season, as well as one of the best-reviewed animated films of all time.
 Likewise, the year’s highly anticipated new installment of the Mad Max franchise, Fury Road, is currently the best-reviewed action movie of all time.
 Add titles like Mission: Impossible – Rogue Nation, the surprise hit action-comedy Spy, another animated treat in Shaun the Sheep Movie, and F. Gary Gray’s musical biopic Straight Outta Compton, which scored the biggest opening of any film by a black director (before he bested himself in 2017 with The Fate of the Furious), and it was a pretty impressive summer on several counts.

 Box Office Total: $3,206,212,855 (adjusted for inflation)